The affine Springer fiber-sheaf correspondence: Introduction

-We note that the technology of Coulomb branches works in far greater generality than the "adjoint matter" case studied in this paper.
-The associated $\Z$-algebras and their modules can be defined and studied as well \cite{Kiv}.
-It is likely that their representation theory would be very interesting as well.
+Of course, the technology of Coulomb branches as introduced in \cite{BFN} works in far greater generality than the "adjoint matter" case studied in this paper.
+In Sections \ref{sec:coulomb} and \ref{sec:bfnspringer} we give definitions for the general case but focus our study on the $(G,Ad)$-variant.
+Following these definitions, the associated $\Z$-algebras and their geometrically defined modules could be studied in much larger generality but as far as the authors are aware, this remains a fairly unexplored direction.